bennyb0y/burrito-rater/docs/CLOUDFLARE_PAGES.md

 - `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY`: Your Google Maps API key
 - `NEXT_PUBLIC_API_BASE_URL`: The URL of your Cloudflare Worker API

+## Cloudflare Pages Dashboard Configuration

+### Environment Variables

+Set the following environment variables in the Cloudflare Pages dashboard:

+- `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY`: Your Google Maps API key
+- `NEXT_PUBLIC_API_BASE_URL`: The URL of your Cloudflare Worker API

+### Compatibility Flags

+In the Cloudflare Pages dashboard:

+1. Go to your project settings
+2. Navigate to the "Functions" or "Build & Deploy" section
+3. Find "Compatibility flags"
+4. Add `nodejs_compat` as a compatibility flag for both Production and Preview environments

+> **Important**: Without the `nodejs_compat` flag, your Next.js application will fail with a "Node.JS Compatibility Error" message.

 ## Troubleshooting

 ### Build Failures